Rosskearney/Econometrics-MATLAB-Assignment/README.md

 # Econometrics
-Econometrics MATLAB Assignment
+Financial Econometrics MATLAB Assignment

-The purpose of this assignment was to:
+The purpose of this assignment from FIN41660 Financial Econometrics was to:

 Create a function to estimate a linear model.
 One dependent variable and three regressors were chosen.